-Software development is a process involving the development of software though specific steps in an orderly manner.
-This includes the preparation, writing the code, the requirements of the project, the design, programming, testing and the completions of the objectives.
-This process is required due to the complexity of computers, and modern systems.
+Bespoke software development is a process involving the development of software though specific steps in an orderly manner.
+This includes the preparation, writing the code, the requirements of the project, the design, programming, testing and the completion of the objectives.
+It is similar to agile development, except the agile development focuses more on iterations of the orderly steps.
+The bespoke process is required due to the complexity of computers, and modern systems.
 The commercial market has a high demand for software, and solutions to software issues.

 The Guidance of Software Development